CleasbyCode/pdvrdt/README.md

 PNG Data Vehicle for Mastodon & Reddit, (pdvrdt v1.4).

 This command line tool enables you to embed & extract any file type of upto *16MB within a PNG image.
-You can then upload and share your data embedded image file on Mastodon (16MB max) or *\Reddit (1MB max), (*\Desktop only).
+You can then post your data embedded image file on Mastodon (16MB max) or \*Reddit (1MB max), (\*Desktop only).

 ![Demo Image](https://github.com/CleasbyCode/pdvrdt/blob/main/demo_image/reddit.png)
 {***Image has an embedded ZIP file containing the source code for this repo)***}